 Are there specific industry restrictions on social?

-Employees in government, financial, health care, and other regulated industries have specific things that they cannot say on social due to industry regulations (e.g. FINRA, HIPAA, etc.).
-The National Labor Relations Board also has rules that protect employee speech and assembly.
+Employees in government, financial, health care, and other regulated industries have specific things that they cannot share on social due to industry regulations such as FINRA, HIPAA, etc. The National Labor Relations Board also has rules that protect employee speech and assembly.
 Be sure to understand the dos and don’ts that apply to your business and industry and provide appropriate guidance in the social media playbook.

 I’m Here to Help with Your Social Media Playbook

 My experience crafting social media playbooks for companies across industries uniquely positions me to help your company.
 I’ve seen firsthand how a properly written social media playbook empowers employees and encourages creativity.
 Whether as standalone rules of engagement or as part of a comprehensive social media governance framework, developing and deploying a well-written social media playbook will put you on the road to creating more engaging customer experiences, while simultaneously protecting the brand and ensuring that you’re using the medium in a way that is effective, compliant with industry regulations, and consistent with the brand’s image and voice.